Ha Giang is arguably one of the most breathtaking places in northern Vietnam, famous for its majestic landscapes and winding mountain roads.

 Climate

 The average annual temperature is 24.2oC (75.5oF).
-The average winter temperature is 16.6oC (62oF), but it can feel colder from the mountain winds.
+The average winter temperature is 16.6oC (62oF), but mountain winds can make it feel colder.
 The average summer temperature is 29.7oC (85oF).

 Ha Giang is 320 km from Hanoi, 160 km from Dong Van, and 20 km from Thanh Thuy Border Gate (China).
-Travelers can book a tour to Ha Giang, take a public bus, transfer by taxi, or drive the motorbike (adventurous).
+Travelers can book a tour to Ha Giang, take a public bus, transfer by taxi, or drive a motorbike (adventurous).

 Most people will travel from Hanoi to Ha Giang.